agentheath/portfolio/writing/index.md

 This synthetic analysis outlines an analytics framework that measures both human readership and machine usage, translating those signals into a closed-loop content quality and governance workflow.

-*Note: This analysis uses fictional systems and synthetic datasets to protect proprietary information.*
 * [The AI-Driven Shift in Enterprise Knowledge Consumption](./documentation_analytics/)

 ### Assessing the Impact of Content Quality on AI Assistant Response Feedback